anbox-cloud/discourse-docs/howto/stream/oob-data.md

 - Receive data sent from a WebRTC client over the data channel and forward it to an Android application.
 - Receive data sent from an Android application and forward it to a WebRTC client over the data channel.

-A trivial example to simulate the data transmission between an Anbox container and a WebRTC client is using the [`socat`](https://manpages.ubuntu.com/manpages/bionic/man1/socat.1.html) command to connect the Unix domain socket and perform bidirectional asynchronous data sending and receiving:
+A trivial example to simulate the data transmission between an Anbox Cloud instance and a WebRTC client is using the [`socat`](https://manpages.ubuntu.com/manpages/bionic/man1/socat.1.html) command to connect the Unix domain socket and perform bidirectional asynchronous data sending and receiving:

 1. Connect the Unix domain socket: